 Despite our efforts to engage with the Council of Europe, our views have not been taken into account.
 In May 2018, we sent an open letter to the Secretary General of the Council of Europe to express our disapproval.

-The Council explained that, as long as Member States do not oppose – more particularly the Council of Ministers representing Member States – the Committee on Bioethics will continue working on the draft and finalise it by November 2018.
+The Council explained that, as long as Member States do not oppose – more particularly the Council of Ministers representing Member States – the Committee on Bioethics will continue working on the draft.

 The Oviedo Convention